boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Bauble**: I don't let that get in the way of a good threat.

-In practice, Limehouse is broken into crews and gangs.
+In practice, Limehouse is broken into crews and gangs — "crews" beinig the more Circle-A-aligned civil anarchist, and "gangs" being the more Guan-Xi-aligned criminal groups.
+These groups tend to be small, and their memberships are fluid — while they may have a few central personalities or missions, members of the general population come and go as suits them.

 ## The Carbon Compact